Through The Fibro Fog

 Instructions

 • Prepare the asparagus by snapping, and discarding the woody ends.
-See above in the post for more details.

-• While the pasta is cooking, fry the onion and garlic in a pan in olive oil for 3-4 minutes.
+• While the pasta is cooking, cook the onion and garlic in a pan in olive oil for 3-4 minutes.
 Add the broccoli, asparagus and kale and cook for a further 5-6 minutes until fork tender but so that the asparagus still has a 'bite' to it.

 • Plate up the pasta and sprinkle with more herbs, and a drizzle of olive oil if you like.
 Serve immediately and enjoy!